TalAharon23/ansible-web-server-roles/README.md

 ## Cleaning Up
 When you're done with testing, it's important to clean up your resources to avoid unnecessary charges.

+1. Because of the web-server EC2s and the security group (web-app-sg) were created from Ansible, need to destroy them manually in the AWS console.

-Navigate to the Terraform directory and run the following command:
+2. Navigate to the Terraform directory and run the following command: s
 ```bash
 terraform destroy